Hero background

 Accommodation

-Shared or private rooms in a volunteer house with meals included
+Shared or private rooms in the volunteer house, with meals included

 Language